-3. Extension of WOTC to Katrina Victims.
+4. Extension of WOTC to Katrina Victims.
 Under current law, the Work Opportunity Tax Credit allows employers to claim a credit against wages paid to new workers that face barriers to employment.
 It applies to special groups such as residents of empowerment zones, TANF-eligible families, high-risk youth, veterans, SSI beneficiaries, and voc-rehab referrals.
 The credit max is \$2,400 (40% of first year wages up to \$6,000, or 25% of wages if less than 400 hours worked).
-The proposal establishes an additional category of eligible new workers under the WOTC credit for Hurricane Katrina survivors, provided that the worker lived within the disaster zone and became unemployed as a result of damage or destruction to his or her workplace.
+The proposal establishes an additional category of eligible new workers under the

+WOTC credit for Hurricane Katrina survivors, provided that the worker lived within the disaster zone and became unemployed as a result of the disaster.

-- · Employers outside the disaster area may hire qualifying employees from the disaster area for one year (August 28, 2005, to August 28, 2006).
-A change of employer is required. - · Employers inside the disaster area may hire qualifying employees from the disaster area for three years (August 28, 2005, to August 28, 2008).
-A change of employer is required.
+- Employers outside the disaster area may hire qualifying employees from the disaster area for one year (August 28, 2005, to August 28, 2006). - Employers inside the disaster area may hire qualifying employees from the disaster area for three years (August 28, 2005, to August 28, 2008).